Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Simulation Studies

 The BDF-CF and the HS-CF performance was tested with 500 Monte Carlo simulations and compared to a centralized estimator.
 As mentioned before, in the BDF-CF each platform processes the full random state vector (\ref{eq:exampleFullState}), while in the HS-CF each platform processes only the locally relevant random states (\ref{eq:examplePartState}).
 In the simulations fusion occurs in every time step.

-Fig. \ref{fig:simResults4} shows a NEES consistency test \cite{bar-shalom_linear_2001} results for agents 1 and 4 and a centralized estimator.
+Fig. \ref{fig:simResults4} shows a NEES chi-square consistency test \cite{rong_practical_2001}, \cite{bar-shalom_linear_2001} results for agents 1 and 4 and a centralized estimator.
 Results are based on 500 Monte Carlo simulations with 95\% confidence level.
 It can be seen that the MMSE estimates of both agents, with the BDF-CF and the HS-CF are consistent.
 Note that since the HS-CF only estimates a subset of 6 states out of the full 22 state vector, the consistency bounds are different for these methods.
-The second test to determine the performance of a fusion method is whether it is conservative relative to a centralized estimator (see Sec. \ref{subsec:consist}).
-To verify, the local covariance matrix must be checked to see whether it is pessimistic relative to the centralized covariance.
-One simple test is by computing the eigenvalues of $\bar{\Sigma}_{\chi_i}-\bar{\Sigma}_{\chi_i}^{cent}$, where $\bar{\Sigma}_{\chi_i}$ is the agent's covariance and $\bar{\Sigma}_{\chi_i}^{cent}$ is the centralized marginal covariance over $\chi_i$.
-If the minimal eigenvalue is bigger or equal to zero, all eigenvalue are bigger or equal to zero and the MMSE estimate is conservative in the PSD sense.
+The second test to determine the performance of a fusion method is whether it is conservative relative to a centralized estimator (see appendix \ref{sec:consist}).
+To validate, the local covariance matrix must be checked to see whether it is pessimistic relative to the centralized covariance.
+One simple test is by checking if the eigenvalues of $\bar{\Sigma}_{\chi^i}-\bar{\Sigma}_{\chi^i}^{cent}$ are equal or larger than zero, where $\bar{\Sigma}_{\chi^i}$ is the agent's covariance and $\bar{\Sigma}_{\chi^i}^{cent}$ is the centralized marginal covariance over $\chi^i$.
 In the above simulations the minimal eigenvalues between all agents and all simulations were 0, for both the BDF-CF and the HS-CF, thus they are conservative in the PSD sense.